-The 2009 NAIC health actuarial opinion instructions require that the opinion be that of an appointed actuary, which is defined as, "a qualified health actuary appointed by the Board of Directors, its equivalent, or a committee of the board."
-The instructions further define a qualified health actuary as, "a member of the American Academy of Actuaries, or a person recognized by the American Academy of Actuaries as qualified for such actuarial valuations."
+The NAIC health actuarial opinion instructions now require that the opinion be that of an appointed actuary, which is defined as "a qualified health actuary appointed by the Board of Directors, its equivalent, or a committee of the board."
+The instructions further define a qualified health actuary as "a member of the American Academy of Actuaries, or a person recognized by the American Academy of Actuaries as qualified for such actuarial valuations."

 All members of the Academy must comply with the current Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States.
 They must also follow all relevant and applicable Actuarial Standards of Practice as promulgated by the Actuarial Standards Board.
-Actuaries who want to be qualified to opine, but do not have sufficient valuation knowledge or experience, are encouraged to attend the Academy's Life and Health Qualifications Seminar held in November of each year.
+Actuaries who want to be qualified to opine, but do not have sufficient valuation education or experience, are encouraged to attend the Academy's Life and Health Qualifications Seminar held in November of each year.

-According to the NAIC health actuarial opinion instructions, the actuary must be appointed by December 31 of the calendar year for which the opinion is rendered.
-The company must notify the domiciliary insurance commissioner within five business days of the appointment.
-The notification should include the name, title (and firm, if a consulting actuary), manner of appointment, and a statement that the person meets the requirements of a qualified health actuary.
+According to the NAIC health actuarial opinion instructions, the actuary must be appointed by Dec.31 of the calendar year for which the opinion is rendered.
+The company must notify the domiciliary insurance commissioner within five business days of the appointment that the actuary has been appointed.
+The notification should include the name, title (and firm if a consulting actuary), manner of appointment, and a statement that the person meets the requirements of a qualified health actuary.
 The appointment remains in effect unless the actuary ceases to be appointed or ceases to meet the requirements of a qualified health actuary.

-Therefore, if an actuary who rendered a 2008 opinion was previously appointed in accordance with the 2009 instructions, then an actuary does not need to be re-appointed.
-However, if the actuary was not formally appointed as outlined in the 2009 instructions, or was appointed by management rather than the Board, then that actuary needs to be properly appointed in order to render the 2009 opinion.
+If an actuary who rendered a 2008 opinion was previously appointed in accordance with the 2009 instructions, that actuary does not need to be reappointed.
+But if the actuary was not formally appointed as outlined in the instructions, or was appointed by management rather than the board, then that actuary needs to be properly appointed before rendering an opinion starting in 2009.

-The instructions require that the appointed actuary report to the company's Board of Directors or the Audit Committee each year on the items within the scope of the health actuarial opinion.
-As a practical matter, this reporting does not necessarily need to be made in person, but may be via a written report as long as the appointed actuary receives and responds to any questions of the Board.
-The Board minutes should reflect receiving the report of the appointed actuary.
+The instructions require that the appointed actuary report to the company's board of directors or the audit committee each year on the items within the scope of the health actuarial opinion.
+As a practical matter, this reporting does not necessarily need to be made in person, but may be through a written report-as long as the appointed actuary receives and responds to any questions of the board.
+Board minutes should reflect receiving the report of the appointed actuary.

-The appointed actuary is also responsible for preparing a supporting actuarial memorandum to document and convey the actuary's work and conclusions.
-Once completed, the actuarial opinion and memorandum must be made available to the Board of Directors.
+The appointed actuary also is responsible for preparing a supporting actuarial memorandum to document and convey the actuary's work and conclusions.
+Once completed, the actuarial opinion and memorandum must be made available to the board of directors.